lewissbaker/cppcoro/README.md

   // one for each input awaitable and where T is the result-type of the co_await expression
   // on the corresponding awaitable.
   //
-  // AWAITABLES must be awaitable types and must be movable (if passes as rvalue) or copyable
+  // AWAITABLES must be awaitable types and must be movable (if passed as rvalue) or copyable
   // (if passed as lvalue).
 The co_await expression will be executed on an rvalue of the
   // copied awaitable.
   template<typename...
 AWAITABLES>